WITS Alliance @ #AWP18 | Booth #812

 - 9:00am | WITS Alliance Meeting: Room 13, Tampa Convention Center, 1st floor

 Writers in the Schools (WITS) Alliance invites current and prospective members to attend a general meeting led by Robin Reagler, Executive Director of WITS Houston.
-We will discuss how to start and/or expand a WITS program in your community, discussing fundraising, strategies for growth, summer camps, and more.
+We will discuss how to start and/or expand a WITS program in your community, fundraising, strategies for growth, technology in classrooms, and more.

 - 10:30am | A WITS Alumni Reading: The Unfiltered Imagination: Room 14, Tampa Convention Center, 1st floor